 Hello everyone!

-What do you think, when the photographer comes? ;) Guessed?
+do you think, when the photographer comes? ;) Guessed?

 If not, it will tell you – he comes in advance :) The room was empty.